 As I mentioned before, one trip that Marley took to an African nation that is strangely not mentioned in MacDonald’s film is Marley’s 1978 visit to Kenya and Ethiopia.
 This is especially odd given the connection between Rastafari and Ethiopia.
 As BobMarley.com reports:

 During his Ethiopian sojourn, Bob stayed in Shashamane, a communal settlement situated on 500-acres of land donated by … Haile Selassie I to Rastafarians that choose to repatriate to Ethiopia.
 Marley also traveled to the Ethiopian capitol Addis Ababa where he visited several sites significant to (Selassie’s) life and ancient Ethiopian history.

 I may be missing something, but I have not seen anything online where MacDonald explains this omission.

-* BTW, In one of those weird coincidences, today is also the birthdays of Ronald Reagan and basketball player Kris Humphries.
+* BTW, In one of those weird coincidences, today is also the birthday of Ronald Reagan and NBA basketball player Kris Humphries.